-O: What is a broker non-vote?
+Q: What is a broker non-vote?

-If your shares are held in street name through a bank, broker, or other intermediary, you must provide voting instructions to that institution.
-Under the rules of the NYSE, if you do not provide voting instructions, the institution may vote in its discretion on routine proposals, but not on non-routine proposals, or leave the shares unvoted, which is called a "broker non-vote."
+A. If your shares are held in street name through a bank, broker, or other intermediary, you must provide voting instructions to that institution.
+Under the rules of the Nasdaq Global Select Market, if you do not provide voting instructions, the institution may vote in its discretion on routine proposals, but not on non-routine proposals, or leave the shares unvoted, which is called a "broker non-vote."

-The following proposals are not considered routine proposals, so banks, brokers, and other intermediaries do not have discretionary authority to vote on these matters if they have not received voting instructions from you: (i) the election of directors; (ii) the advisory vote on the approval of the compensation of our named executive officers; (iii) the advisory vote on the frequency for shareholders to vote on the compensation of our named executive officers; and (iv) the approval of the amendment to and restatement of our Restated Certificate of Incorporation to permit the exculpation of officers.
+The following proposals are not considered routine proposals, so banks, brokers, and other intermediaries do not have discretionary authority to vote on these matters if they have not received voting instructions from you: (i) the election of directors; (ii) the advisory vote on the approval of the compensation of our named executive officers; and (iii) the shareholder proposal.
 The ratification of the appointment of the independent registered public accounting firm is considered a routine proposal, so if you do not provide voting instructions, the institution holding your shares may either leave the shares unvoted or vote the shares in its discretion.
 If your shares are held through a bank, broker, or other intermediary, please follow the voting instructions that you receive from that institution.
-The institution will not be able to vote your shares on any of the proposals except the appointment of PwC unless you have provided voting instructions.
+The institution will be unable to vote your shares on any of the proposals except the appointment of PwC unless you have provided voting instructions.